digital-asset/ex-bond-issuance/README.md

 Reset the application by following these steps:
 1. Stop the app by following the steps in [Stopping the App](#stopping-the-app) section.
-2. Start the app by following the steps [in the relevant section](#starting-the-app).
+2. Start the app by following the steps in [Starting the App](#starting-the-app) section.

 ## Working with DAML Hub